Nutraceutical Therapy Seminar

 This program will allow pharmacists and healthcare providers with the unique opportunity to collaborate to produce patient-centred treatment regimens tailored to the individual.
 In attending the program, participants will leave with the confidence and knowledge required for effective and optimal nutraceutical medicine.

-Pharmacists and healthcare providers engaged in nutraceutical treatment options for methylation disorders
+Physicians, pharmacists and healthcare providers engaged in nutraceutical treatment options for methylation disorders.

 - Develop a comprehensive understanding of epigenetic and methylation processes.

 - Evaluate scientific data and findings on the relation between aberrant methylation and common pathologies.

 - Recognise the important and necessary role of nutrients in methylation pathways.

 - Identify the individualised nature of nutrient and methylation profiles and the need for personalised nutraceutical therapy.

 - Examine and develop an understanding of treatment options for methylation disorders including Attention Deficit Hyperactivity Disorder (ADHD), Alzheimer’s Disease, Anxiety, Depression and Heavy Metal Toxicity.